thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 - 13
 	- Have a cheap but fun party, was eating "pho cuon".
 It was very delicious.
 - 14
+	- I have one-on-one teaching session to one of the junior today.
+He is really confused at first but slowly get the grip of it.
+Let's see how he teach those lessons to others in (hopefully) near time.
+- 15
 	- a

 #